OSEA Collective Bargaining Agreement

 A. DEFINITIONS

-- A “grievance” is a contention or a claim by a classified employee or a group of classified employees who allege a violation of the same article under the same circumstances, that there has been to him/her/them a personal loss or injury resulting from a violation of the terms of this Agreement.
+1. A “grievance” is a contention or a claim by the Association, a classified employee, or a group of classified employees with a common claim regarding a violation of the same article under the same circumstances, that they have been personally impacted by a violation of the terms of this Agreement.

 A grievance shall not include, and this grievance procedure shall not apply to any of the following: